Why Waterproof Matters With Mascara

 Lightening your hair with some highlights or throughout is a fun way to get a new look.
 But bleaches and lighteners can sometimes be harsh on your hair, with lasting effects.
 What some people don’t know is that there are some effective natural lightening methods that work on all types of hair.
 Get the lighter look you want with these healthier ways to lighten ethnic hair.

 Prepare Your Hair for Lightening

 Before lightening your hair, some advanced preparation is necessary.
 Make sure your hair is clean, dry, and does not contain any product.
 This way, the lighteners will not react with any of the ingredients that your regular hair products contain.
-It is recommended to shampoo only with a good shampoo to remove all oils and other residue.
+It is recommended to shampoo only with a good non-chemical shampoo to remove all oils and other residue.
 Leave conditioning for afterward, as the conditioner may also interfere with the process.

 Be sure to wear clothing that you don’t mind being damaged, as some of these lighteners may have a bleaching effect on clothing as well.